mrthunkpad/coopdeluxe-legacy/README.md

+# THIS IS NOT STARTED AND IT WON'T WORK, WAIT FOR RELEASE.

 # Coop Deluxe for Legacy Systems

 This fork aims to add support for legacy software and hardware, allowing CoopDX to run on these devices.